Zafar Baloch

-Zafar Baloch (1967 – 18 September 2013) was a Pakistani politician, community leader, and member of the Peoples' Aman Committee (PAC), a Lyari-based organisation operating in Karachi.
+Zafar Baloch (1967 – 18 September 2013) was a Pakistani politician, community leader, and member of the Peoples' Aman Committee (PAC), a local organisation and gang operating in Lyari, Karachi.
 He was known for his strong influence within Karachi's Baloch community and for his role in the complex political and gang-related dynamics of Lyari.

 Early life

 Zafar Baloch was born in Lyari around 1967 and belonged to the local Baloch community.
 He rose to prominence through his involvement in community initiatives and his active participation in political and welfare activities within the area.

 Peoples Aman Committee

-Baloch was considered one of the main leaders of the Peoples' Aman Committee, a controversial organisation allegedly involved in organised crime but also seen by supporters as a protector of Lyari's interests.
+Baloch was considered one of the main leaders of the People's Aman Committee, a controversial organisation allegedly involved in organised crime but also seen by supporters as a protector of Lyari's interests.
 The PAC was formed as an offshoot of the Rehman Dakait group following Rehman's death.

 Though the PAC was officially banned by the government in 2011, its leaders, including Baloch, claimed to work for the welfare of Lyari's residents and maintained informal ties with elements of the Pakistan Peoples Party (PPP).